Penn State women's ice hockey club: The Lady Icers (1996–2012)

 The team helped launch the ECWHL in 2003 and would remain in the conference through the rest of its years in the ACHA.
 However, PSU struggled competitively through the middle part of the 2000s, thanks to issues with recruitment and retention, coaching continuity and cash flow – including a low point when the Lady Icers had to cancel a trip to the 2007 ECWHL playoffs for financial reasons.
 Mo Stroemel began his four years as head coach in the 2007–08 season, and is credited with stabilizing the club.
 Under Stroemel's watch, the Lady Icers made a final ACHA National Tournament appearance in 2010.

 After years of speculation the program transitioned to the NCAA Division I level along with the PSU men's ice hockey team for the 2012–13 season.
-The move was made possible thanks to a Penn State-record $88 million (later increased to $102 million) donation from Terrence Pegula (a Penn State alumnus and billionaire hockey fan) and his wife Kim.
+The move was made possible thanks to a Penn State-record $88 million (later increased to $102 million) donation from Terry Pegula (a Penn State alumnus and billionaire hockey fan) and his wife Kim.
 The gift, announced on September 17, 2010, primarily was used to finance the construction of a new ice arena and endow scholarships.

 Penn State temporarily concluded its time in ACHA Division 1 in February 2012, with eventual NCAA team head coach Josh Brandwene behind the bench.
 That season, the Lady Icers played a mixed schedule, featuring ACHA and ECWHL opponents as well as eleven games against NCAA Division I and Division III teams – highlighted by Tess Weaver's overtime goal in an upset of NCAA Division I Sacred Heart on January 14, 2012.
 The team finished the year by claiming the ECWHL regular season title, but then losing to Rhode Island in the ECWHL playoff championship game.